CassJBeckford/MemoryMatch/README.md

 - [Favicon.io](https://fontawesome.com/) images were used for the emoji memory cards.
 - Creating cards with the flip effect taken from [W3Scool](https://www.w3schools.com/howto/howto_css_flip_card.asp)
-- General coding niggles helped by [W3School](https://www.w3schools.com/)
+- General coding tips helped by [W3School](https://www.w3schools.com/)
 - Guidance for shuffling the cards on my gamescreen taken from [geeksforgeeks](https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/)
 - Guidance on how to flip cards using js taken from [Medium](https://jefferson-cuartas.medium.com/how-to-create-a-flip-card-effect-using-javascript-767dd945210c)
 - Help with creating the timer from [SheCodes](https://www.shecodes.io/athena/52336-how-to-create-a-countdown-timer-in-javascript)